-- RAP- scenario incentives are approximately 75% of the RAP scenario incentives. - RAP scenario incentives are approximately 50% of the incremental cost. - RAP+ scenario incentives are approximately 125% of the RAP scenario incentives. - MAP scenario incentives are approximately 150% of the RAP scenario incentives.
+- RAP- scenario incentives are approximately 75% of the RAP scenario incentives. - RAP Modified scenario incentives are approximately 50% of the incremental cost for 2019-2021 and approximately 75% of RAP scenario incentives for 2022-2037. - RAP scenario incentives are approximately 50% of the incremental cost. - RAP+ scenario incentives are approximately 125% of the RAP scenario incentives. - MAP scenario incentives are approximately 150% of the RAP scenario incentives.

-Customer incentives can be found in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+Customer incentives can be found in the work papers "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."